 - Exponentials and Logarithms - Find out about exponential functions and logarithmic properties and practice with the sample problems in this chapter.

 Study.com also offers Math 104: Calculus.
-Some of the lessons in this course include:
+Some of the chapters in this course include:

 - Continuity - Learn about continuity in a function, discontinuities and intermediate value theorem.